mule-ear/supreme-fiesta/README.md

 # supreme-fiesta
 gentoo portage browser

 The goal here is to create a nice gentoo command line portage browser.
 Just display the descriptions of the packages available.
 I've been wanting one of these for a long time, just never sat down to write one.
+There's no reason that it can't pull more info from the ebuild files, like USE flags, but EIX already does that.

 The initial commit just creates a database of the top level categories - with the directory names and descriptions from the metadata.xml file located in those directories.